Looking for a decent community platform?

 You can think of Circle as a hybrid between Slack and online forums.

-It has a sidebar-centric navigation similar to Slack.
-As an avid user of Notion, Slack, and even Arc Browser, this is really intuitive for me.
+As an avid user of Notion and Slack, this is really intuitive for me.

 They also have a community switcher tool similar to new-age chat platforms like Discord.
 With just a single click, community members can quickly switch between multiple spaces.